geosoft1/tools/docs/Home.md

         Permission denied (publickey).

-You enter a wrong password.
-Reinstall and check the password.
+You enter a wrong token.
+Reinstall and check the token.

 #### qt